-It is no secret that I work with clients on the autism spectrum, brain injury, or clients who have mental disorders.
+It is no secret that I work with clients on the autism spectrum, brain injuries, or clients who have mental disorders.

 It is extremely difficult not to become physically and emotionally exhausted working with them.

-The amount of families I’ve served over the span of 11 years, there are a handful of them whose story and background still pings at me from time to time.
+Of the number of families I’ve served over the span of 11 years, there is a handful of them whose story and background still pings at me from time to time.

 Perhaps, it was the many phone calls I received from clients calling me threatening that they will harm themselves that did a number on me.

 Or maybe it was the many special needs families who text me over the weekend venting that they haven’t slept in 3 days.